yuanmohe/yuanmohe_hugo_site/content/comedy.md

 ## Coming

-7. 2024 June 18 **Open Mic Deput** 6:30-8:15 pm Comedy Virgins
+7. 2024 June 18 **Open Mic Deput** 6:30-8:15 pm Comedy Virgins, The Cavendish Arms

 ## Done

-1. 2023 March 31 - **Debut** (but looking at my phones), Department of Methodology End of Term Party, London School of Economics
+1. 2023 March 31 - **Debut** (but looking at my phones), Department of Methodology End of Term Party, LSE

 2. 2023 April 17 -  **First performance without notes** at the Welcome Reception, Workshop on Inequality Across Scales, Space, Time and Domains, The Abdus Salam International Centre for Theoretical Physics